30,000 people gather for a climate summit in a pandemic. What could go wrong?

 The leader of the Glasgow City Council, Susan Aitken, downplayed the rats, saying all big cities have their rodents.

-Aitken told the lawmakers visiting from the British parliament that Glasgow has struggled with services because the pandemic.
+Aitken told the lawmakers visiting from the British Parliament that Glasgow has struggled with services because the pandemic.
 But she said the city workers had spent 12,000 hours to tidy up Glasgow for COP26.

-Scotland’s First Minister Nicola Sturgeon remarked, “I think there are challenges in Glasgow and challenges in cities across Scotland, the U.K., the world — some of them related to covid, some of them more fundamental than that.
+Scotland First Minister Nicola Sturgeon remarked: “I think there are challenges in Glasgow and challenges in cities across Scotland, the U.K., the world — some of them related to covid, some of them more fundamental than that.
 I’m not going to stand here and say they don’t exist in Glasgow.”

 She said the city would be ready.